stephenwhippuk/WordLadder/README.md

 The main purpose was to demonstrate good use of OOP principles in design etc, rather than to provide a practical solution in terms of performance.

-here are manhy improvements that would be made were this to be taken further.,
+here are many improvements that would be made were this to be taken further.,